GUlf Coast state college

 Admission to the AA, AS, or Certificate Programs.

-Students applying for admission for the first time must complete the following steps:
+Students applying for admission for the first time or transferring in must complete the following steps:

 - Submit an application for admission to the Enrollment Services Office.
 (There is a $20 non-refundable application fee.)